National Academy of Higher Education: Accreditation of diploma mills

 ADLP is a private accrediting association not listed with any government agency or the U.S. Department of Education, and is not designed to meet the needs of students intending to utilize federal funds.
-Students are encouraged to determine, prior to enrollment, that their degree program or studies meet admission or transfer requirements of other educational institutions, if they seek to continue their education.
-The University makes no representations, promises or guarantees of acceptability of transfer credit to any other public or private educational institution.
+Students are encouraged to determine, before enrollment, that their degree program or studies meet admission or transfer requirements of other educational institutions, if they seek to continue their education.
+The University makes no representations, promises, or guarantees of acceptability of transfer credit to any other public or private educational institution.
 The National Academy of Higher Education (NAHE) evaluates the educational credentials of clients who have studied in other countries or attained degrees through alternative methods or distance learning to determine if they meet equivalency standards of the United States.
 NAHE is an International Credential Evaluation Service, founded in 1974 to help graduates gain the recognition they need to pursue their career and educational goals.

 People who obtain "degrees" from diploma mills that make these types of statements are likely to find that the credentials they bought are not accepted by academic institutions, governments, or employers.